5 Myths About Narcotic Diversion Every ASC Needs to Stop Believing

 Paper logs and even automated dispensing cabinets can be manipulated.
 Skilled diverters often know how to document every transaction so the numbers line up even while medication is being stolen.

-The reality: Documentation is not proof.
-Facilities need digital audit trails, automated alerts, and secure lockable medicine boxes that record every open and close.
+The reality: Documentation alone is not proof.
+Facilities need digital audit trails, automated alerts, and secure cabinets that record every open and close.
 A medication inventory log that updates in real time is essential to confirm that what is documented matches what is actually happening.

 Myth 3: Only new staff divert

-It is easy to assume that diversion comes from inexperienced employees.
-In reality, experienced staff often know workflows best, which means they also know how to exploit weak points.
+It is easy to assume diversion comes from inexperienced employees.
+But experienced staff often know workflows best which means they also know how to exploit weak points.

 The reality: Diversion risk does not fade with experience.
 Every employee, regardless of background, must be held accountable through consistent monitoring and oversight.
-Creating a culture of transparency, supported by technology like medication tracking systems, protects both patients and staff.
+Creating a culture of transparency supported by digital medication tracking protects both patients and staff.

 Myth 4: Diversion only happens with opioids